Q. What are the New Advanced Technology Transducers?

 We have recently entered into an agreement with a No. California massage table manufacturer who creates the base structure of our light weight transportable folding tables in the US for us.
 We then take the shell, change out the plywood diaphragm and mount our transducers.
 Then wire and test each table individually.

 Q. What is the difference between your Sound Tables and some of the others?

 A. Most of our competitors have their products mass produced in the Far East.
-We focus on providing the best user experience possible with our Sound Tables, Mats and Chairs and we take great care to ensure that they will serve you for many years to come.
-We custom build our Stationary Sound Tables and Mats here in the US.
-We use high quality, ($350 each) accurate transducers (5 - over 1000 hz tactile and audible up to 20k Hz) in our Sound Tables, Chairs and Mats.
+We focus on providing the best user experience possible with our Sound Tables and Chairs and we take great care to ensure that they will serve you for many years to come.
+We custom build our Stationary Sound Tables here in the US.
+We use high quality, ($350 each) accurate transducers (25 - over 1000 hz tactile and audible up to 20k Hz) in our Sound Tables and Chairs.
 These new technology transducers require less power - more vibration with less sound, so that the sound levels can be very comfortable for those in the room or on the table.
 These transducers have very accurate frequency response.
 They produce a smoother, incredibly relaxing vibration that we did not know possible before their introduction.
 The energy is delivered so cleanly that the brain interprets the stimulus as Sound, not Shaking™.
 They also do not produce anywhere near the heat that low end transducers do.
 This greatly improves reliability.